-Gathering this week drew former Chooutla school students to Carcross to remember painful history
+Gathering this week drew former Choutla school students to Carcross to remember painful history

 It was a school reunion — but not the celebratory kind.

-Students who attended Chooutla Indian Residential School in Carcross, Yukon, were invited back to the community this week to talk about what should be done with the site.
+Students who attended Choutla Indian Residential School in Carcross, Yukon, were invited back to the community this week to talk about what should be done with the site.